DAY 17: New Orleans, Louisiana

 Then we went to another graveyard that was at the opposite end of the spectrum.
 People in the city who can’t afford a proper burial often take their relatives to ghetto cemeteries like this.
 They dig a hole a few feet deep and dump the body in.
 Over time as the ground gets weathered, bones begin to surface.
 I saw pieces of human skull and all other sorts of bones.
 Many of the headstones were wooden and/or handwritten.
 It’s pretty sad but fascinating at the same time.

-I absolutely love New Orleans – I could really see myself here.)
+I absolutely love New Orleans – I could really see myself here.
+Here’s a link to my new article about unusual and off the beaten path things to do in New Orleans.
 I’ve now added it to my list of cities I’m considering moving to, along with Seattle and Chicago.
 I was supposed to leave town this morning, but there’s no way that’s happening.
 I’m going to put in another full day here.
 If I didn’t have a music festival in Memphis starting tomorrow, I’d spend the entire weekend here.